Number : Season 22, episode 1 of 6.

 Plot : The Doctor is drawn back to Totters Yard, Earth – in 1985.
 To give his newly fixed chameleon circuit working Tardis a test-run.
 An alien distress beacon draws the Doctor into the sewer, where people are being murdered by unknown assailants.

 Whats good : The Tardis has a (partially) working chameleon circuit.
 The Black Cybermen units.
 Trotters Lane.
 Kind of violent.

 Whats bad : Kind of violent.
-The Doctor and Peri’s relationship.
+The Doctor and Peri’s relationship is still annoying.

 Review With Spoilers : Attack Of The Cybermen was Colin Baker’s first adventure, with one of his two most memorable enemies.
 The first thing about Attack Of The Cybermen that strikes you, is the notable increase in levels of violence, from Davison’s era.